mohamadhassan2/download-github-security-vulnerabilities-/README.md

 https://github.com/advisories?query=type%3Areviewed+ecosystem%3Apip

 __Transparency Note:__
-The initial code was generated with chatGPT, however and as expected, few bugs and unintended logic was present.
-Additional logic (functions) is added to handle API rate limiting and retries, flow control and better user feedback during the execution.
+The initial code was generated with chatGPT (~30%), however and as expected, few bugs and unintended logic was present.
+Additional logic (functions) is added to handle API rate limiting errors and retries, flow control and better user feedback during the execution.

 ================================================================================